tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 			DONE: Added pickle to question tags
 			DONE: Edited post for output clarity.
 Read up on reputation (short answer is that I don't have enough to offer a bounty)
 			DONE: A bit more research and tuned my post.
 If no answers soon then I need to go earn some rep and offer a bounty
+			DONE: Appears that Pickle will meet my needs - but still no anwsers to my question :(
-			TBD: Responde to posts as needed to get answers
+			TBD: Respond to posts as needed to get answers
 			TBD: If nothing works for marshmallow, try pickle
 		TBD: clean up code comments